pooja-gera/TheWireUsChallenge/Web Scraping (Beautiful Soup, Scrapy, Selenium)/webScraping_Day33/Scrape-Using_Regex/README.md

 # Challenge - Scrape salaries of private college presidents using REGEX(REGular EXpressions)
-<p>In this simple challenge you will be extracting information about salaries of private college presidents in Ohio from the website - <a href="https://www.cleveland.com">cleveland.com</a>.
+<p>In this simple challenge you will be extracting information about salaries of private college presidents from the website - <a href="https://www.cleveland.com">cleveland.com</a>.
 </p>
 <p>You need to make a get request at the <a href="https://www.cleveland.com/metro/2017/12/case_western_reserve_university_president_barbara_snyders_base_salary_and_bonus_pay_tops_among_private_colleges_in_ohio.html">url.</a> and extract information of the presidents like their <b>name</b>, <b>institution</b> they studied from and their <b>salaries</b>.</p>